MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-posting-groups.md

 When you create a sales document, the sales header uses the customer card information, and the sales lines use the item card information.

 * The revenue posting (income statement) is determined by the combination of the general business posting group and the general product posting group.
-* The sales ledger posting (balance sheet) is determined by the customer posting group.
+* The accounts receivable posting (balance sheet) is determined by the customer posting group.
 * The inventory posting (balance sheet) is determined by the inventory posting group.
 * The cost of goods sold posting (income statement) is determined by the combination of general business posting group and general product posting group.